-Units held in the Scheme are redeemable at the Member's option, meet the definition of a puttable instrument, and are therefore classified as equity.
+Units held in the Scheme are redeemable at the Member's option, and are therefore classified as equity.
 The units are redeemable for cash based on their redemption price.
 The fair value of redeemable units is measured at the redemption amount that is payable (based on the redemption unit price) at the reporting date if Members exercised their right to redeem units in the Scheme.